How Long Do Tortillas Last? (3 Useful Tips to Store!)

 How Long Do Flavoured Tortillas Last?

 Have you ever eaten those green and red “taco shells”?
 If yes, they are likely made with spinach and beetroot puree.
 They are high in nutrition and taste, just like any other tortilla that you eat.
-If kept outside, they will last for a week on the kitchen counters.
+If kept outside, they will last for a week out on your kitchen counters.
 In the refrigerator, they do last for a month or so.
 In case you freeze them, they will keep easily you for 6-8 months.

 How to Tell If the Tortillas Have Gone Bad?